 The Fintie Soft TPU Keyboard Case For iPad 7th Gen comes with a micro-USB charging cable.

 You can connect this keyboard with one device at a time via Bluetooth.
 We did have some issues connecting to a Windows PC, but there weren't any issues connecting to any other device.
+If you want a folio board that lets you pair with a second device, check out the ZAGG Pro Keys.

 This keyboard has limited extra features.
 There are media keys at the top right, as well as cut/copy/paste keys on the top row.
 There are on/off and connection buttons at the top right, as well as lights indicating caps lock, Bluetooth connection status, charge, and power.